 3. How Much Mulch Do I Need?

-Knowing how much mulch you need is a critical part of the mulching process.
+Before you start mulching you need to know how much mulch you need.
 Since mulch products are sold by the cubic yard, you need to know how much to order for your flower bed and home.

 To calculate how much mulch you need, you need to know three dimensions of the mulching area: